dimagi/commcare-cloud/docs/support/support_system.md

     * If the ticket fits P1/P2 criteria, follow P1/P2 process
     * Support team member updates the fields of the ticket such as priority, status and assignee.
     * Depending on the ticket, the support team member might resolve and respond back to the user or escalate it to a different team member from the program or developer team.
-    * If the team is not able to get resolve, the ticket can be reported to Dimagi support directly if the team has a support plan or else to the public CommCare developers forum
     * If the ticket priority is low, the team might put it into a backlog that can be reviewed later.

+[//]: # (    * If the team is not able to get resolve, the ticket can be reported to Dimagi support directly if the team has a support plan or else to the public CommCare developers forum)

 - Once the resolution is found the support team member sends the resolution to the user and closes the ticket after updating relevant ticket fields.

 Apart from this a regular periodical (weekly or biweekly) team calls could also be used to coordinate the overall support activities.